 |Teaching Effectiveness||Research & Writing|

 We provide Canvas training prior to the beginning of each semester and workshops on technology and pedagogy during the semester.
 The workshop schedule is posted on Library Events.
 Faculty are always welcome to email Lily Zhang to discuss Canvas LMS and instructional design questions.
-Visit Canvas LMS at Canvas.rmc.edu; use your R-MC email and password to sign in.
-Details are on the Teaching Toolkit page.
+Access our Canvas at https://canvas.rmc.edu; use your R-MC email and password to sign in.
+Please refer to the details of using Canvas.

 We not only provide support on how to use and troubleshoot instructional technology systems, but also how they can be incorporated into course design to enhance learning and student engagement.
-The Head of Instructional Design & Technology also consults with faculty on strategies and practices related to active learning, student collaboration, and universal design for learning.
-Faculty receive assistance in assignment design, exploring ways and opportunities for students to express and demonstrate learning through creative formats.
+The Head of Instructional Design & Technology consults with faculty on strategies and practices related to active learning, student collaboration, and universal design for learning.
+Faculty receive assistance in assignment design and exploring innovative ways for students to express and demonstrate learning.

-We have created the Teaching Toolkit for faculty, which includes instructions and tutorials on technology tools by function and pedagogy, a searchable FAQ database, and current books and articles on teaching and learning.
+We have created Teaching Toolkit for faculty, which includes tutorials on technology tools by function and pedagogy, a searchable FAQ database, and current books and articles on teaching and learning.

 Faculty are welcome to stop by the Library MakerSpace (located on the first floor), or visit the MakerSpace website.
 The MakerSpace provides opportunities and resources for students to explore multimedia creation, 3D modeling and virtual reality.
-Understanding the importance of digital literacy in college eduction, we strive to support faculty in incorporating digital literacy into the curriculum.
+We understand the importance of digital literacy in college education and strive to support faculty in incorporating digital literacy into the curriculum.
 The Head of Instructional Design & Technology will come to the class to introduce to students the design and development of digital projects.
 Students will receive training and personalized help from the MakerSpace staff in completing their projects.